Yoga is for everyone. It’s that simple.

 No matter your age, weight, fitness, flexibility, strength or even your wardrobe.
 Yoga is for you.

 There’s a reason it’s been around for thousands of years.
 It has many health benefits, both physical and mental.
 It meets you at whatever condition you are in when you decide to begin*, and it evolves with you as you as you gain strength and flexibility.
 Progress is tangible and you can do it for life.
-Once you’ve learnt about safe alignment, you can even do it at home.
-No special special clothes or equipment needed (although I would say that a yoga mat is a helpful addition).
+No special clothes or equipment needed (although a yoga mat is a helpful addition).

-*medical conditions not withstanding — yoga teachers do not claim to be medical professionals
+*medical conditions notwithstanding — yoga teachers are not doctors